Pension FAQS

 First, refer to your scheme's trust deed and establish who has the power under the deed to appoint a new trustee to your scheme.
 This is often an employer power.
 A deed of appointment must then be drafted and signed, to formally appoint the new trustee to the scheme.
 Once the deed is fully executed, the Pensions Board and Revenue will need to be advised of the new appointment.

-To organise the appointment of Independent Trustee to your scheme, please contact us or alternatively please complete the Initial Questionaire.
+To organise the appointment of Independent Trustee to your scheme, please contact us by email info@trustee.ie or call 01 661 1022.

-Our fee is based on the type of scheme - defined benefit or defined contribution - and on the number of current members.
+Our fee is based on the type of scheme.
 To get a specific quote for your scheme, please contact us.

 When a decision is to be made, the first point of reference is to the scheme’s trust deed.
 This will usually clarify who the decision-maker is in that particular circumstance.
 Where the decision rests with the trustee and the independent trustee is the sole trustee, they should firstly consult with all relevant bodies and, where appropriate, look for expert advice before making a decision.
 Where the independent trustee acts as co-trustees, they should do the above in conjunction with their co-trustees and then put the decision to a vote.
 If there is an impasse, the chair of the trustees may often have a casting vote under the deed.
 The trustees should ensure that a practical solution is decided on.
 They should also ensure that all decisions are documented along with the reasons for arriving at the decision.
 This is normally done through minutes.